-- Commission-free exchange-traded funds (ETFs) from online brokerage firms
+Buy commission-free (ETFs) through online brokerage firms

 Some or all of these ETFs may have a short-term trading fee; that is, if you buy and sell shares of a commission-free ETF within a 30-day time period, then you may owe a fee that is typically equal to the brokerage firm's standard fee for stock and/or ETF trades.
 Also, an ETF may be commission-free when you purchase shares but its status may change later, and you'll be charged a fee for future purchases and/or sales.

 Typically, the minimum investment is the price of one ETF share.